BenSibley/Startup-Blog/readme.txt

 == Description ==

 Startup Blog is a modern and minimalist theme for blogging.
-Use it for your company\'s business blog or a personal blog on professional topics.
-It\'s fully responsive (mobile-friendly), so it looks great on all devices.
-The simple and clean aesthetic will put emphasis on your content and help it perform well across platforms.
+Use it for your company's business blog or a personal journal website.
+It's fully responsive (mobile-friendly), so it looks great on all devices.
+The simple and clean aesthetic of this free theme emphasizes your content and helps it perform well across all screens.
+Startup Blog comes with numerous features including a responsive slider, header image, custom colors, two layouts, display options, and over 50+ social media icons.
+With complete WooCommerce integration, you can even launch an eCommerce store on your site.
+Startup Blog’s slick design is best-suited for professional and corporate blogs, but can work well for resumes, magazines, and even modern newspaper sites.

 **Live Demo**